xuyanMax/Machine-Learning-Coursera/README.md

 When choosing a lambda value, the goal is to strike the right balance between simplicity and training-data fit:
 - If your lambda value is `too high`, your model will be `simple`, but you run the risk of `underfitting` your data.
 Your model won't learn enough about the training data to make useful predictions.
 - If your lambda value is `too low`, your model will be more `complex`, and you run the risk of `overfitting` your data.
 Your model will learn too much about the particularities of the training data, and won't be able to generalize to new data

+#### Close Connection Between Regularization & Learning Rate
+Strong L2 regularization or lower learning rate often have the same effect, tending to drive feature weight closer to zero, not exactly zero.

 ### 9. Logistic Regression
 #### 9.1.
 Calculating a Probability